Meet the BBTF Team

 Rick Sayers

 Rick Sayers is a theatre producer and former newspaper publisher and editor as well as co-founder of Broadway Bound Theatre Festival, with over 50 years in the newspaper and communications industry.
 As a former editor of the Erie Times-News, publisher of the Connecticut Post, The National Sports Daily, Detroit News, and Boston Herald, he is a skilled manager at heart.
 Rick brings a passion to working with theatre professionals, especially playwrights, helping them develop their skills and hone their abilities to produce their own works with confidence and little stress.
-His motto: Even though we're in the drama business, we don't need drama in our business.
+His motto: Drama is our business, but we don't accept drama in our business.

 Audio Design/Coordinator